 Authorities then made soft drinks an alternative.
 Numerous organizations have tried to revive this rite since the turn of the century.

-They offered evidence to support their argument by asserting that beer is healthier than other carbonated beverages, such as juices, which are linked to several diseases including diabetes.
-That has to be among the most peculiar Belgium facts.
+They offered evidence to support their argument by asserting that beer is healthier than other carbonated beverages, such as juices, which are linked to several diseases, including diabetes.
+That has to be among the most peculiar facts.

-The following are well-known Belgium Facts: In terms of global influence, Brussels is second only to New York City.
+The following are well-known facts: Brussels is second only to New York City regarding global influence.

 More than 1,400 non-governmental organizations (NGOs), 120 international governmental organizations, and more than 180 embassies with more than 3,000 diplomats on staff are located in the capital of Belgium.

-After the Baltic states of Latvia and Lithuania, Belgium is first in Western Europe and third overall in Europe with a 70% divorce rate.
+After the Baltic states of Latvia and Lithuania, Belgium is first in Western Europe and third overall in Europe, with a high divorce rate.

 In most marriages in Belgium, first-time partners are involved.
-This could be explained by the rising divorce rate.
+The rising divorce rate could explain this.

-The following are widely known Belgium Facts: Tomorrowland is by far the largest.
-It is the largest in the world.
-Some of the biggest music events in the world take place in Belgium.
+The following are widely known facts: Tomorrowland is the largest music festival in the world.
+Some of the world’s most significant music events occur in Belgium.

 Now, in addition to Belgium, it is also held in the United States, Australia, Brazil, and France.
 The festival draws over 200,000 visitors annually.